 Each year, thousands of individuals file and pay their taxes electronically.
-You can e-file yourself or through your tax practitioner using commercially available software.
+Hawaii Tax Online is the convenient and secure way to e-file state tax returns, make payments, manage your accounts, and conduct other common transactions online.
+Filing taxes and making debit payments is free.
+Visit Hawaii Tax Online at hitax.hawaii.gov.
+You can also e-file yourself or through your tax practitioner using commercially available software.
 For up to date information, visit our website at tax.hawaii.gov.